JolleJolles/pirecorder/README.md

 Files are automatically stored in the configured directory (`recdir`), by default a directory called `recordings` in the home directory, and are automatically named according to the provided `label`, the computer name, the date and time, and potentially the session number or image sequence nr.

 ### <a name="submodules"></a>Submodules
-In addition to the main recording module, *PiRecorder* contains a number of other modules to facilitate setting-up the Raspberry Pi camera, configuring the camera, and schedule future recordings, with more functionalities integrated weekly.
+In addition to the main recording module, *pirecorder* contains a number of other modules to facilitate setting-up the Raspberry Pi camera, configuring the camera, and schedule future recordings, with more functionalities integrated weekly.

 1. `Calibrate()`: Opens a video stream with user interface to calibrate the raspberry pi camera in terms of its position, focus, and region of interest (roi).
 2. `getgains()`: Automatically determines the optimal white balance for the current camera position and lighting conditions.
 Stores details of the white balance with the configuration so it is loaded automatically.